 Verizon Fios | $175 - $350 | 1-844-837-2262 |

-When you call the provider tell them you want to cancel your service and ask what fees you need to pay.
+When you call the provider, tell them you want to cancel your cable subscription and ask what fees you need to pay.
 You can also ask if the fee will be waived if you move to an internet-only plan.

 They may not reduce the fee, but it pays to ask.

-If they won’t offer you savings, you must get internet service from another provider.
+If they won’t offer you savings, you might need to get internet service from another provider.

 A high-speed internet connection is necessary for all streaming apps.
 If you lose service when you cut the cable TV cord, you need to secure service elsewhere to stream TV.

 Price, download speed, and data caps are the three main factors you must look at for service.
-You should expect to pay $50 to $75 a month for service in most locations.
+You should expect to pay $50 to $75 monthly for service in most locations.

 Most streaming services require a speed of at least 10 Mbps.
-The more people you have streaming will increase the speed you need.
+The more people you have streaming, the greater the speed you’ll need.

-Data cap is the last issue you must address with providers.
+Data caps are the last issue you must address with providers.
 This is of growing importance with the rise in streaming.
-If you exceed the cap you could end up paying additional fees each month.
+If you exceed the cap, you could end up paying additional fees each month.

-Once you’ve canceled service through your cable provider and have internet service you’re ready to stream movies and TV shows online.
+Once you’ve canceled service through your cable provider and have internet service, you can stream movies and TV shows online.

 What Equipment Do I Need to Cut the Cord?